Skip to main content

 TED Democracy Philadelphia: Founding Futures Speakers

-During the day-long event, the Marian Anderson Hall stage will host some of the world’s brightest thinkers, offering brand-new TED Talks designed to challenge perspectives and inspire action.
+During the day-long event, the Marian Anderson Hall stage hosted some of the world’s brightest thinkers, offering brand-new TED Talks designed to challenge perspectives and inspire action.

 Jon Alexander